GM, BMW, Honda, Hyundai, Kia, Mercedes and Stellantis to build EV charging network

 The automakers will seek to use U.S. government funds from the bipartisan infrastructure law to help pay for the network.

+Ford, which is not participating in this consortium, offers its drivers access to chargers from a variety of companies.

-"This joint venture will be a critical step in accelerating EV adoption across the U.S. and Canada, Honda CEO Toshihiro Mibe said in a statement.
+Honda CEO Toshihiro Mibe said in a statement: "This joint venture will be a critical step in accelerating EV adoption across the U.S. and Canada."

 Stellantis CEO Carlos Tavares said the network is a response to significant growth that's expected in electric vehicle sales, and the group intends to exceed customer expectations.
 "We believe that a charging network at scale is vital to protecting freedom of mobility for all," he said.